hzqst/MetaHookSv/README.md

 r_water_texscale (0.1 ~ 1.0) : to control the size of refract or reflect view texture.

-r_water_minheight : water entity which has height < this value will not be handled.
+r_water_minheight : water entity which has height < this value will not be rendered with shader program.

 r_shadow 1 / 0 : to enable / disable Per-Object Shadow.